alanruttenberg/lsw2/virtual-machine/Readme.md

 You must install docker first from https://www.docker.com/get-docker

-To build the image, execute "docker build . -t "lsw2/lisp".
-This image does not include emacs.
+To build and image with lsw, abcl, and required binaries and libraries, execute "docker build . -t "lsw2/lisp".

-The image is based on lsw2/reasoners, which will need to be built first by running sh build.sh in docker-reasoners

 To run LSW from docker image inside your local emacs:
  - put https://github.com/emacs-pe/docker-tramp.el somewhere, add the path to the emacs load-path, and (require 'docker-tramp)